-Intellipaat provides the most comprehensive Spark Online Training Course to fast-track your career!
+Intellipaat provides the most comprehensive Spark Course to fast-track your career!

 Many people land up with travel planners to make their vacation a perfect one, and these travel companies depend on Apache Spark for offering various travel packages.
 TripAdvisor is one such company that uses Apache Spark to compare different travel packages from different providers.
-It scans through hundreds of websites to find the best and most reasonable hotel price, trip package, etc.
+It scans hundreds of websites to find the best and most reasonable hotel prices, trip packages, etc.

 Features of Apache Spark

 - Polyglot – Spark code can be written in Python, R, Java, and Scala.
 There are shells provided for Scala and Python.
 These can be accessed from the installed directory.

 - Speed – Spark can process large data that is 100 times faster than Hadoop MapReduce.
 This is possible because of controlled partitioning.
 Spark can manage data in partitions which help parallelize distributed data processing without excess network traffic.

 - Multiple Formats – Spark supports multiple data sources.
 This makes access easier with the help of the Data Source API.

 - Lazy Evaluation – Spark can delay the evaluation unless it’s absolutely necessary.
 This contributes majorly to its high speed.